-(2) The licensee's on-premises retailer license, class C or D, is revoked or cancelled.
+(c) A brew pub endorsement shall be cancelled or revoked if the on-premises retailer's license, class C or D, cease to operate or the license is revoked or cancelled.

-(d) A brew pub permit shall be automatically suspended whenever and for the same period of time that the licensee's retailer's license, class C or D, is suspended.
+(d) A brew pub endorsement shall be automatically suspended whenever and for the same period of time that the licensee's retailer's license, class C or D, is suspended.

-(e) A licensee holding brew pub permits at separate locations in the District shall be permitted to transport beer manufactured at one brew pub facility to another brew pub facility owned by the licensee for sale and consumption.
+(e) A licensee holding brew pub endorsement at separate locations in the District shall be permitted to transport beer manufactured at one brew pub facility to another brew pub facility owned by the licensee for sale and consumption.

-(f) A licensee holding a brew pub permit shall be authorized to sell and deliver beer directly to a consumer for off-premises consumption if the beer is:
+(f) A licensee holding a brew pub endorsement shall be authorized to sell and deliver beer directly to a consumer for off-premises consumption if the beer is: